zubow/Spass_contract/README.md

 ## Example scenario

 To understand the usage of the contract consider the following simple scenario with the contract owner (SU) and a single helper node (H).
-Here the SU deploy and initializes the contract whereas the helper registers and reports his sensing results.
-Afterwards the SU performs clearing so that the SU is able to withdraw his funds.
+Here the SU deploys and initializes the contract whereas the helper registers and reports its sensing results.
+Afterwards the SU performs clearing so that the SU is able to withdraw its funds.

 For this example the following accounts are used: